moliver28/research-handbook/content/handbook/product/categories/gitlab-the-product/_index.md

 #### Is this a breaking change?

-With a [few exceptions](#exceptions-for-breaking-changes), if the answer is yes to any of the following questions, the change is to be considered a breaking change and should only be introduced in a major version.
+By definition, a removal is a breaking change.
+With a [few exceptions](#exceptions-for-breaking-changes), if the answer is yes to any of the following questions, the change is to be considered a breaking change and should be avoided other than for critical business risk.

 - Does this change require an action from the customer to ensure continuity of function?
 (For example, removing background upload for object storage meant users needed to migrate objects to a supported object storage provider)
 - Does this change cause a disruption to a customer's workflows or tasks?
 (For example, removing support for the "WIP" prefix in MRs meant users would need to use the "Draft:" prefix instead)